ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/elasticsearch-etl-task.markdown

 2. **Script**
    *  Add or edit the transformation script.
-   *  Add all the indexes your script uses to the [indexes list](../../../../studio/database/tasks/ongoing-tasks/elasticsearch-etl-task#elasticsearch-indexes).
+   *  Add all the Elasticsearch indexes your script uses, to the [indexes list](../../../../studio/database/tasks/ongoing-tasks/elasticsearch-etl-task#elasticsearch-indexes).

 3. **Syntax**
    Click for a transformation script Syntax Sample.